-ANNUAL REPORT PURSUANT TO SECURITIES EXCHANGE ACT OF 193 For the fiscal year ended OR TRANSITION REPORT PURSUANT TO 4 December 31, 2006 SECURITIES EXCHANGE ACT OF 193 For the transition period from to Commission file no 4 HUMAN (Exact name of registrant as , Delaware (State of incorporation) 61-0647538 (I.R.S.
-Employer Identification Number) 500 West Main Street Louisville, Kentucky (Address of principal executive offices) Registrant's telephone number, inclu Securities registered pursuant to 40202 (Zip Code) uding area code: (502) 580-1000 Common stock, \$0.16 \( \frac{2}{3} \) par value New York Stock Exchange Securities registered pursuant t None Indicate by check mark if the registrant is a well-knew Securities Act.
-Yes No Indicate by check mark if the registrant is not required of the Act.
-Yes No Indicate by check mark whether the registrant (1) has 15(d) of the Securities Exchange Act of 1934 during the pregistrant was required to file such reports), and (2) has bedays.
-Yes No receding 12 months (or for such shorter period that the Indicate by check mark if disclosure of delinquent from contained herein, and will not be contained, to the besinformation statements incorporated by reference in Part I 10-K. st of registrant's knowledge, in definitive proxy or Indicate by checkmark whether the registrant is a non-accelerated filer.
-See definition of "accelerated filer Exchange Act: (Check one): r and large accelerated filer" in Rule 12b-2 of the Large accelerated filer ✓ Accelerated Indicate by check mark whether the registrant is a shell Act).
-Yes ☐ No ✓ ll company (as defined in Rule 12b-2 of the Exchange The aggregate market value of voting stock held by no \$8,784,278,391 calculated using the average price on such on the number of shares outstanding of the Registra 100 cases date of \$53.72.
-166,720,633.
+Ø ANNUAL REPORT PURSUANT TO SECTION 1934 ION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the fisca al year ended December 31, 2006 OR TRANSITION REPORT PURSUANT TO S OF 1934 ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the transition period from to Comm nission file number 1-5975 HUN MANA INC. ne of registrant as specified in its charter) Delaware (State of incorporation) 61-0647538 (I.R.S.
+Employer Identification Number) 500 West Main Street Louisville, Kentucky (Address of principal executive offices) 40202 (Zip Code) number, including area code: (502) 580-1000 • ed pursuant to Section 12(b) of the Act: Title of each class Name of exchange on which registered Common stock, \$0.16 -2 /3 par value New York Stock Exchange Securities registere ed pursuant to Section 12(g) of the Act: None ned issuer, as defined in Rule 405 of the Securities Act.
+Yes ☑ No ☐ eports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ☑ reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 egistrant was required to file such reports), and (2) has been subject to such filing ant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to statements incorporated by reference in Part III of this Form 10-K or any amendment to and l Indicate by checkmark whether the registrant is a large accelerate large accelerated filer" in Rule 12b-2 of the Exchange Act: (Check ted filer, an accelerated filer or a non-accelerated filer.
+See definition of "accelerated filer c one): Large accelerated filer ☑ Accelerated filer \square Non-accelerated filer \square Indicate by check mark whether the registrant is a shell compar ny (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ☑ aver The aggregate market value of voting stock held by non-affilia age price on such date of \$53.72. ates of the Registrant as of June 30, 2006 was \$8,784,278,391 calculated using the The number of shares outstanding of the Registrant's Commo on Stock as of January 31, 2007 was 166,720,633.
+NCORPORATED BY REFERENCE Mee Parts I, II and III incorporate herein by reference portions of the ting of Stockholders scheduled to be held April 26, 2007.
+Registrant's Proxy Statement to be filed pursuant to Regulation 14A covering the Annual